ehsan-mohammadi/Doodle-Jump-Unity3D-Game/README.md

 ## How to Get Started

 Open the game folder, Doodle Jump, in Unity and try the game in the Play mode.
-You can use Left and Right arrow keys to move and jump through platforms.
+Use mobile accelerator to move right and left and jump through platforms.

 ## License